twonth/winning-at-windows/README.md

 * [WinPaletter](https://github.com/Abdelrhman-AK/WinPaletter): Easily customize Windows accent colors.
 Useful for tweaking the titlebar appearance, for instance.

-* [ModernFlyouts](https://modernflyouts-community.github.io/): Modern-looking pop-up indicators for changing volume, brightness, toggling caps-lock, etc. Currently in need of an update for Win11 22H2.
+* [ModernFlyouts](https://modernflyouts-community.github.io/): Modern-looking pop-up indicators for changing volume, brightness, toggling caps-lock, etc.

 * [filetypesman](https://www.nirsoft.net/utils/file_types_manager.html): tool for managing filetype icons and associations.
 A useful alternative is [types](https://ystr.github.io/types/)/.
 The latter hasn't been updated in several years but seems to work OK on Windows 11; in fact, unlike filetypesman it doesn't seem to stop responding for unknown reasons.